 Ok this is a hard one to hear.
 It is for me at least.
 This is because I sit and think about so many wasted years of unhappiness.
-Over all my life has been pretty damn good, but I haven’t always seen it that way.
+Overall my life has been pretty damn good, but I haven’t always seen it that way.
 I’ve spent many days miserable because of things either out of my control, self-sabotaging or allowing people to stick around when I should of said “Buh-bye!”
 Now that’s not to say feeling anger or sadness isn’t a healthy thing.
 It is, and life doesn’t always feel great.
 I’m not talking about having an off day.
-I’m talking about choosing misery over Hapiness the majority of time.
-It’s a hard habit to break one I have to be consious of daily.
-I don’t always succeed at it but I’m making an effort.
+I’m talking about choosing misery over Happiness the majority of time.
+It’s a hard habit to break.
+One I have to be conscious of daily.
+I don’t always succeed at it, but I’m making an effort.

 The look on his face was priceless and after I got done spewing all the things on my mind, we had a good laugh.
 It’s so much easier to look back on something with clarity once you’ve lived through it.
 This is just an example of choosing misery over joy.
 We are all in charge of our hapiness.
 We can’t control the shitty things that happen.
 There will always be death, shitty people, teething kids, sleepless nights, the list is endless.
 We can control our reactions and what we allow to bring us down.
 So feel the anger or pain but then take a long look at what is really bothering you about it.
 You might just see it has more to do with you than anything else.
 Woo hoo I’m 38 and figured out I’m in charge of my happiness.
 Hears to figuring out more shit I wish I’d have known at 20!